Trichloroethylene: Uses

-From the 1930s through the 1970s, both in Europe and in North America, trichloroethylene was used as a volatile anesthetic almost invariably administered with nitrous oxide.
-Marketed in the UK by ICI under the trade name Trilene it was coloured blue (with a dye called waxoline blue) to avoid confusion with the similar smelling chloroform.
-TCE replaced earlier anesthetics chloroform and ether in the 1940s, but was itself replaced in the 1960s in developed countries with the introduction of halothane, which allowed much faster induction and recovery times and was considerably easier to administer.
-Trilene was also used as a potent inhaled analgesic, mainly during childbirth.
-It was used with halothane in the Tri-service field anaesthetic apparatus used by the UK armed forces under field conditions.
-As of 2000, however, TCE was still in use as an anesthetic in Africa.
+Trichloroethylene is also a chain terminator for polyvinyl chloride.
+Chlorination gives pentachloroethane.

 Cleaning solvent

-It has also been used as a dry cleaning solvent, although replaced in the 1950s by tetrachloroethylene (also known as perchloroethylene), except for spot cleaning where it is still used under the trade name Picrin.

-Trichloroethylene was marketed as 'Ecco 1500 Anti-Static Film Cleaner and Conditioner' until 2009, for use in automatic movie film cleaning machines, and for manual cleaning with lint-free wipes.

-Perhaps the greatest use of TCE has been as a degreaser for metal parts.
+Perhaps the greatest use of TCE is as a degreaser for metal parts.
+It has been widely used in degreasing and cleaning since the 1910s because of its low cost, low flammability, low toxicity, and high effectiveness as a solvent.
 The demand for TCE as a degreaser began to decline in the 1950s in favor of the less toxic 1,1,1-trichloroethane.
-However, 1,1,1-trichloroethane production has been phased out in most of the world under the terms of the Montreal Protocol, and as a result trichloroethylene has experienced some resurgence in use as a degreaser.
+However, 1,1,1-trichloroethane production has been phased out in most of the world under the terms of the Montreal Protocol due to its contribution to the ozone depletion.
+As a result, trichloroethylene has experienced some resurgence in use as a degreaser.

+Trichloroethylene has been used as a dry cleaning solvent, although mostly replaced by tetrachloroethylene, except for spot cleaning – for grease and oil stains – where it is still often used under various tradenames.
+It was found unfavourable for dry cleaning because it tended to dissolve acetate dyes, which tetrachloroethylene did not.
+Trichloroethylene is used to remove grease and lanolin from wool before weaving.

 TCE has also been used in the United States to clean kerosene-fueled rocket engines (TCE was not used to clean hydrogen-fueled engines such as the Space Shuttle Main Engine).
 During static firing, the RP-1 fuel would leave hydrocarbon deposits and vapors in the engine.
 These deposits had to be flushed from the engine to avoid the possibility of explosion during engine handling and future firing.
 TCE was used to flush the engine's fuel system immediately before and after each test firing.
 The flushing procedure involved pumping TCE through the engine's fuel system and letting the solvent overflow for a period ranging from several seconds to 30–35 minutes, depending upon the engine.
-For some engines, the engine's gas generator and liquid oxygen (LOX) dome were also flushed with TCE prior to test firing.
+For some engines, the engine's gas generator and liquid oxygen (LOX) dome were also flushed with TCE before test firing.
 The F-1 rocket engine had its LOX dome, gas generator, and thrust chamber fuel jacket flushed with TCE during launch preparations.